thestalkers/policies/com/github/docs/pt-site-policy-github-terms.md

-Termos do GitHub - GitHub Docs
+Termos do GitHub - Documentos do GitHub

 [Skip to main content](#main-content)